manzinello/color-of-the-day/README.md

 # Pantone - Color of the Day on npm
-Just type `color` to have the color of today!
+Just type `color` to have the color of today